Asian-American Civic Association

 Services:

-McGrath House is a 33-bed Community-based Residential Reentry Program for female returning citizens.
+McGrath House is a 33-bed Community-based Residential Reentry Program for women leaving incarceration.
 Residents receive gender-specific evidence-based case management and in-house clinical services that emphasize successful reentry.

 Requirements & Restrictions: